 As the Bay Area's Metropolitan Planning Organization, MTC is required by federal and state regulations to prepare a fiscally-constrained, Regional Transportation Plan ("Plan Bay Area 2050" or "RTP").
 The RTP is prepared in accordance with the California Transportation Commission's RTP guidelines.
-Among many things, the RTP identifies needs, sets priorities, and includes a fiscally constrained list of short-, medium-, and long-range projects and programs.
+The RTP identifies needs, sets priorities, and includes a fiscally constrained list of short-, medium-, and long-range projects and programs.
 As the County Transportation Agency (CTA) for Napa County, NVTA is required to coordinate the submittal of regionally-significant transportation projects to MTC.

-Plan Bay Area 2050 will be a fiscally constrained plan.
-This means the proposed transportation project costs cannot exceed the reasonably expected transportation revenues forecasted over the planning horizon.
-Plan Bay Area's forecast of reasonably expected transportation revenues will not be finalized until Fall 2019; however, county targets have been developed for the purpose of this Request for Regionally-Significant Projects.
-The Napa County target for regionally significant projects is \$615 million.
-Jurisdiction projects and programs will be collected via a Call for Projects (CFP) through NVTA.
+The RTP 25-year vision is supported by a similar 25-year investment plan comprised of project and programs submitted by jurisdictions based on need and contributed improvements to the community.
+As required by federal and state planning regulations, Plan Bay Area 2050 will be a fiscally constrained plan, therefore, project costs cannot exceed the reasonably expected transportation revenues forecasted over the planning horizon.
+Plan Bay Area's forecast of reasonably expected transportation revenues will not be finalized until fall 2019; however, county targets have been developed for the purpose of the Request for Regionally-Significant Projects.
+The Napa County target for regionally significant projects is \$615 million for the 25 year planning horizon.
+Projects must be included in the RTP in order to receive future funding.

-TAC was asked to evaluate RTP guidelines in context of Plan Bay Area 2050 and consider projects previously submitted under NVTA's Countywide Transportation Plan Vision 2040: Moving Napa Forward and refine projects as necessary.
+Jurisdictional staff evaluated RTP guidelines in context of Plan Bay Area 2050 and considered projects previously submitted under NVTA's Countywide Transportation Plan Vision 2040: Moving Napa Forward.
+Jurisdictional staff also submitted any new projects that met the criteria outlined in the guidelines.